 This section provides a detailed discussion of the methodologies employed in the station planning, land use, and development analysis for the proposed project.
 These methods apply to both NEPA and CEQA unless otherwise indicated.
-Refer to the Bakersfield to Palmdale Project Section: Community Impact Assessment (Authority 2018a) and the Bakersfield to Palmdale Project Section: Community Impact Assessment Technical Report Supplement (Authority 2020a) and the Bakersfield to Palmdale Project Section Draft Relocation Impact Report (Authority 2018c) and Bakersfield to Palmdale Project Section: Relocation Impact Report Technical Report Supplement (Authority 2020b) for more information regarding the methods and data sources used in this analysis.
+Refer to the Bakersfield to Palmdale Project Section: Community Impact Assessment (Authority 2018a) and the Bakersfield to Palmdale Project Section: Community Impact Assessment Technical Report Supplement (Authority 2019) for more information regarding the methods and data sources used in this analysis.
 Laws, regulations, and orders (Section 3.13.3) pertaining to station planning, land use, and development were also considered in the evaluation of impacts on station planning, land use, and development.
-The analysis of potential disruptions to existing and planned land uses focuses primarily on the direct conversion of existing and planned land uses to transportation uses by providing a quantitative analysis of the estimated number of acres within each jurisdiction that would be affected by the project.
-The analysis also presents a qualitative evaluation of the project's potential to preclude or otherwise disrupt any planned projects in the vicinity of the alignments.

 For information on how to access and review technical reports, please refer to the Authority's website at www.hsr.ca.gov.